languagetool-org/languagetool-org.github.io/development-overview.md

 Some rules can be optional, useful only in specific registers, or very sensitive.
-You can turn them off by default by using an attribute `default="off"`.
+You can turn them off by default by using the attribute `default="off"`.
 The user can turn the rule on/off in the Options dialog box, and this setting is being saved in the configuration file.